OWASP/www-project-developer-guide/draft/04-foundations/04-crypto-principles.md

 1. Block ciphers, which operate on a block of characters (typically 8 or 16 octets) at a time.
     An example of a block cipher is AES
 2. Stream ciphers, which operate on a single bit (or occasionally a single byte) at a time.
-    Examples of a stream ciphers are RC4 (aka, ARC4) and Salsa20
+    Examples of stream ciphers are ChaCha20 (often paired with Poly1305) and Salsa20

 Note that all block ciphers can also operate in 'streaming mode' by selecting the appropriate cipher mode.

 #### Cipher Modes

-Block ciphers can function in different modes of operations known as "cipher modes".
+Block ciphers can function in different modes of operation known as "cipher modes".
 This cipher mode algorithmically describes how a cipher operates to repeatedly apply its encryption or decryption mechanism to a given cipher block.
 Cipher modes are important because they have an enormous impact on both the confidentiality